 Spider-man swallowed his sadness, trying to occupy his mind with catching the invisible force that had murdered the young man.
 Most likely related to whatever had mutated him, or transformed him.

 He heard crackling coming from the hole the attacker had created by bursting into the house and reflexively threw a tracker.
 He saw it hit a surface in the air before simply slipping off.
 He threw a web through the hole too, and it hit something, but again, didn’t stick.

 He jumped through the hole and stood on the roof for a minute or two, hoping it would try to kill him.
 The webs didn’t work, but he still had his spider-sense.
-Another notion of where the thing was and he’d jump down and throw something heavy at it, some of those cars were gone anyway.
-Maybe he would try to grab it.
+Another notion of where the thing was and he’d jump down and throw something heavy at it, some of those cars were long past broken anyway.
+Or maybe he would try to grab it.

 He looked down at the kid again, the crowd around him divided between looking dumbfounded, angry or scared.
 He, however, focused on the kid.

-Had he immediately taken him down…no talking, no diplomacy, perhaps the young man would have survived.
+Had he immediately taken him down…no talking, no diplomacy, perhaps the young man would still be alive.
 Talking had gotten the kid dead, and talking is what Peter had done.

 Was he always going to screw up?

 He decided to leave, he wasn’t in the mood to deal with their belligerence.

 He had to figure out what had happened there.